luismcsoul/the-sustainable-republic/README.md

 -
 .
 ## RELEASING THE BUDGET
-51.Publicly disclosed smart contracts based on locked resources creditable only to publicly disclosed purchases in open bids.
+51. Publicly disclosed smart contracts based on locked resources creditable only to purchases in open bids.
 -
 .
 ## LEGISLATIVE BRANCH